kitpages/KitpagesRedirectBundle/README.md

 KitpagesRedirectBundle (work in progress)
 =====================================

-This is a redirect system for symfony2. (still no real documentation)
+This is a redirect system for symfony2.

 You register a list of sourceUrl and destinationUrl. if the URL requested by a navigator is in sourceUrl, you are redirected (301 redirection) to the